 The following information is provided to orient potential study volunteers to the clinical research process.
 If you have already participated in a study, or are currently in a study, we would like to hear from you about your experience.
-We are interested in your feedback for purposes of quality improvement.
+We are interested in your feedback (e.g. compliments, suggestions, complaints, concerns) for purposes of quality assurance / improvement.
 If you would like to provide feedback you may either complete the Participant Feedback Form (Word), or send an e-mail to our Office.
-Forms or e-mails should be sent to firstname.lastname@example.org.
+Forms or e-mails should be sent to email@example.com.

 Frequently Asked Questions

 What is clinical research and how does it benefit society?